 Sustainability falls under the responsibility of the Managing Board.
 Specific actions in our climate action agenda are owned by members of the Managing Board and Executive Committee.
-In 2020, our Co-CEOs oversaw Sustainability as a key responsibility and company value as well as a driver of business growth.
-They jointly oversaw our strategic partnership with the World Economic Forum.
+In 2021, our Co-CEOs oversaw Sustainability as a key responsibility and company value as well as a driver of business growth.
+They Co-Chair our Inclusion & Diversity Council, and jointly oversaw our strategic partnership with the World Economic Forum.

-In 2020, our Co-CEO Dimitri de Vreeze was responsible for Safety, Health and Environment (SHE) and supervised our Sustainable Procurement Program and the sourcing of electricity from renewable sources in his responsibility for the Sourcing function.
+In 2021, our Co-CEO Dimitri de Vreeze was responsible for Safety, Health and Environment (SHE) and supervised our Sustainable Procurement Program and the sourcing of electricity from renewable sources in his responsibility for the Sourcing function.
 He managed our engagement with organizations with a primary focus relating to climate.
-Within the climate action agenda, he was responsible for our product portfolio impact measurement upgrade and climate advocacy efforts, and for reviewing our emissions reduction targets.
+Within the climate action agenda, he was responsible for the upgrading of our methodology for measuring the impact of our product portfolio, for our climate advocacy efforts, and for reviewing our emissions reduction targets.
 He was also responsible for overall supervision of the full climate action agenda.

-Our Co-CEO Geraldine Matchett oversaw our engagement with organizations with a primary focus relating to (mal)nutrition.
+Our Co-CEO Geraldine Matchett oversaw our engagement with organizations with a primary focus relating to nutrition and malnutrition.
 She was responsible for integrating Sustainability into financial decision-making.
-She also oversaw our efforts and commitment toward the Taskforce on Climate-related Financial Disclosures (TCFD) recommendations and chaired the Inclusion & Diversity Council.
+She also oversaw our efforts and commitment toward the Taskforce on Climate-related Financial Disclosures (TCFD) recommendations.
 Within the climate action agenda, she was responsible for integrating climate risks into our risk management process, TCFD, carbon pricing and developing our engagement with climate-focused investors.

 External Sustainability Advisory Board

-Comprising a diverse international group of thought leaders, DSM’s Sustainability Advisory Board acts as a sparring partner for the Managing Board and senior executives, to help sharpen their focus on strategic issues, deepen their understanding of external stakeholder needs, conduct advocacy and handle dilemmas.
-In 2020, Feike Sijbesma, Honorary Chairman and former CEO of Royal DSM, joined this board.
+Comprising a diverse international group of thought leaders, DSM’s Sustainability Advisory Board acts as a sparring partner for the Managing Board and senior executives, to help sharpen their focus on strategic issues, deepen their understanding of external stakeholder needs, conduct advocacy and tackle specific issues as they arise.

 Robin Chase (f)

-Co-founder and former CEO of Zipcar, co-founder of Veniam and the New Urban Mobility Alliance, Board member of the World Resources Institute and Tucows, and serves as an informal advisor to many cities, national governments, and transport agencies on the transition to shared automated vehicles.
+Co-founder and former CEO of Zipcar, co-founder of Veniam and the New Urban Mobility Alliance, Board member of the World Resources Institute and Chair of Tucows.
+Serves as an informal advisor to many cities, national governments, and transport agencies on urban transportation planning and innovation.
 Nationality: American.

 Ertharin Cousin (f)

-Distinguished Fellow with The Chicago Council on Global Affairs, visiting scholar at Stanford University and Board Member of both Bayer S.A. and Heifer International as well as Trustee on the Rwanda based AKADEMIYA2063 Board of Directors.
-She served as the twelfth Executive Director of the United Nations World Food Programme from 2012 to 2017 and the US Ambassador for Food and Agriculture.
+CEO and Founder, Food Systems for the Future, Distinguished Fellow with The Chicago Council on Global Affairs, Visiting Scholar at Stanford University, Robert von Weizsäcker Fellow at the Bosch Academy, Senior Advisor ClimateWorks and a Board Member of Bayer S.A., Mondelez International Corporation, and Camelot North America as well as a Trustee on the Rwanda-based AKADEMIYA2063 Board of Directors.
+She served as the twelfth Executive Director of the United Nations World Food Programme from 2012 to 2017 and as the US Ambassador for Food and Agriculture.
 Nationality: American.